-In 2017, 19.7 million Americans battled a substance use disorder, according to the National Survey on Drug Use and Health.
-Addiction is a serious issue that threatens lives on a daily basis; naturopathic medicine takes a whole-person approach to addiction management and recovery.
+In 2018, 20.3 million Americans age 12 and over battled a substance use disorder (SUD), according to the National Survey on Drug Use and Health.
+Addiction is a serious issue that threatens lives on a daily basis and often requires a team to support sobriety.
+Naturopathic medicine takes a whole-person approach to addiction management and recovery.
 NDs across North America are making an impact in natural approaches to pain management and helping patients avoid and wean off of addictive therapies for pain.

 Turshá Hamilton, ND

 David Arneson, ND

 Treatments vary depending on the specific patient, but NDs have a natural toolbox of possibilities.